aed3/one-review-bot/README.md

           # The point in the directory tree to start looking for files to check.
           root: .

+          # The point in the directory tree to look for build configs.
+Used by clang-tidy.
+          build_path: .

           # Increase the log output.
           verbose: false
 ```